icons8/lunacy-docs/docs/teams.md

 Create **teams** optimize your workflow with design files and systems.
 With teams, you can collaborate with other users and organize your documents into **projects**, which work just like folders.

 To start working with teams, <a href="https://lunacy.docs.icons8.com/interface/#account-and-profile" target="_blank">log in to your Icons8 account</a>.
-You can create and see your teams in the left panel of the Home tab.
+You can create and see your teams in the left panel of the <a href="https://lunacy.docs.icons8.com/interface/#home-tab" target="_blank">Home tab</a>.

 <embed type="image/svg+xml" alt="team" src="https://cdn-eu.icons8.com/docs/Dko8QE6mZ06fz2gAGGUBbA/KMYx7l4z9kexOjobB_PS-Q.svg" width="844" />